 It’s officially spooky szn and you know the (mostly true) stereotype: Gay Christmas takes form in Halloween.
-With the 31st fast approaching, this can mean only one thing — it’s party time!
-So, we pulled together the top LGBTQ+ Halloween events across the country to help you plan your next haunt.
+With the 31st fast approaching, it’s time to finalize your plans and perfect that costume.
+To help you haunt in style, we’ve pulled together the top LGBTQ+ Halloween events across the country.
+Whether your look is skimpy, scary, or politically charged, get ready to show off your… spirit.

 Note: These LGBTQ+ Halloween events are on the 31st unless otherwise noted.